 All this to say that it’s not a surprise that the first gay rights activist group set up in 1970 in Australia would call itself C.A.M.P. – the Campaign Against Moral Persecution.
 And that its publication would be called CAMP INK (get it?).

-Although we in GLF felt ourselves to be revolutionary and somewhat superior to the reformist C.A.M.P., I did join and I proudly still have my membership card.
+Although we in Gay Liberation felt ourselves to be revolutionary and somewhat superior to the reformist C.A.M.P., I did join and I proudly still have my membership card.
 You will notice that names were not printed on the cards in case it fell into the wrong hands.

 And here are the covers of the issues of CAMP INK that I managed to keep over the decades – all very professionally produced and written.

 But C.A.M.P. just wanted reform and tolerance.
-We in GLF wanted a revolution because reform wasn’t enough.
-We knew, as the first lines in our first Sydney GLF Newsletter said, “We are oppressed by society and we aren’t going to take it anymore.”
+We wanted a revolution because reform wasn’t enough.
+We knew, as the first lines in our first Sydney Gay Liberation Newsletter said, “We are oppressed by society and we aren’t going to take it anymore.”
 Furthermore,

 “To you, our gay sisters and brothers, we say that you are oppressed; we intend to show you examples of the hatred and fear with which straight society relegates us to the position of sub-humans.
 We don’t, though, seek just tolerance in this supposedly liberal society.
 We see ourselves as participating in the sexual revolution”.